mjbuckley/react-redux-todo-app/notes.md

 TODOS

-- What am I currently doing with state and visibility filters?
-I think it is being url is determining now.
-Does url then set state?
-Or is it not being used at all?
-Not sure.
 - Button to remove all todos and start over.
 - Build this and have on github pages and link to in readme.
 - Update readme.
 App is now more changed from tutorial.
 Include link to active site.
 - Should I move notes elsewhere and then delete this file?
 - Add 404?

-Did: Clean up index.js,

 ## Notes